RobotRoberto/SavingKidsFromToxicity/README.md

 ## Classifier
 We first tried the most simple models that we know to test the dataset.
 Using a model based on Logistic Regression paired with TfidfVectorizer, we were able to create a multi-class model with average of 98%~.

 Upon researching more about the different models that may improve overall accuracy for this dataset, we found Long Short-Term Memory Neural Network (LSTM) to be the one of the performing models for Natural Language Processing.
 So, we tried implementing a LSTM using Keras module for Python.
-Also, we tried a variation ofLSTMs called Bi-directional LSTM.
+Also, we tried a variation of LSTMs called Bi-directional LSTM.
 We achieved a CV accuracy around 98.3% with the Bi-directional LSTM model.

 ## Comment Generation